sanchouz12/Python-learning-projects/README.md

 ## Acknowledgments

 * Mathplotlib project is an experimental field of mathplotlib project from book "Python crash course" by Eric Matthes.
+* Pygal project is an improved version of pygal project from book "Python crash course" by Eric Mattes.
 * All the others projects, except calculator, are created by following [The complete Python course](https://www.udemy.com/course/the-complete-python-course/).